josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/README.md

 - to transferable analytical capability.

 Readers may enter anywhere, but the folders broadly flow from:
-> orientation → atmosphere → pressure → legitimacy → systems mapping → practical analysis → historical transfer.
+> orientation → atmosphere → pressure → legitimacy → systems Cartography → practical analysis → historical transfer.

 ---